OpenTextCollections/opentextcollections.github.io/index.md

 - **How will peer review be organized?**

 All collections will undergo a formal review (*Are all sentences glossed?
 Are all sentences translated?
-Do the number of morphemes match between source line and gloss line*, ...) and a content review (*Is the collection coherent?, Were the collectors diligent and respectful of the standards of the discipline?, ...*).
+Do the number of morphemes match between source line and gloss line, ...*) and a content review (*Is the collection coherent?, Were the collectors diligent and respectful of the standards of the discipline?, ...*).
 The formal review will be automated.
 The content review will be organized by the regional boards.

 - **What ways are there to read or otherwise interact with a given text collection?**